laravel-streams/streams-api/docs/configuration.md

     'api' => [
         'throttle:60,1',
         'bindings',
+        Streams\Api\Http\Middleware\ApiCache::class,
     ],
 ];
 ```

-### Routes File
+### API Routes File

 The `app/Providers/RouteServiceProvider.php` file typically uses the `api` middleware group when loading the `routes/api.php` file.
-By default this file is compatible with this package and routes defined there will be properly prefixed and grouped.
+By default this is compatible and routes defined there will be properly prefixed and grouped.

-If you configure a non-standard middleware group to use, you will have to adjust all the above files accordingly.